inlinedb/inlinedb-docs/docs/examples/chaining.md

 # Chaining operations

-Since its all `Promises` and `this`, all the operations can be easily chained.
+Since its all `Promise` and `this`, all the operations can be easily chained.

 ```js
 import InlineDB from 'inlinedb';